-Open computer labs are available to students 62 hours a week PY and 83.5 hours per week at FS.
+Open computer labs are available to students 62 hours a week in Puyallup and 83.5 hours per week at Fort Steilacoom.
 The computer labs and design studios offer a wide variety of services and instruction.
 During open hours, lab personnel provide students with individualized assistance.
 Prior to the COVID pandemic, student lab usage across the district averaged upwards of 30,000 users throughout an academic year.